Ms. Marcela Lenz

 What do you like to do, apart from science and research?

-In my free time I like long walks; where time stops for a moment to enjoy the silence and the landscape, holidays at the sea, sports with others, music, reading and sharing time with family and friends.
+In my free time, I like long walks, where time stops for a moment to enjoy the silence and beauty of the landscape, I like discovering other countries, other cultures and other people, I like sport, listening to music, reading and sharing with family and friends – it feels good !

 What is the most interesting place you have visited?